urbanairship/urbanairship-cordova/README.md

 ### Older PhoneGap versions

-An older version of the plugin for Phonegap 3.0 can be found [here](https://github.com/urbanairship/phonegap-ua-push/tree/2.3.3) and for Phonegap 2.6 - 2.9 can be found [here](https://github.com/urbanairship/phonegap-ua-push/tree/1.0.8).
+An older unsupported version of the plugin for Phonegap 3.0 can be found [here](https://github.com/urbanairship/phonegap-ua-push/tree/2.3.3) and for Phonegap 2.6 - 2.9 can be found [here](https://github.com/urbanairship/phonegap-ua-push/tree/1.0.8).

 ### Contributing Code